KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

   analysis, where the length of the input sequence may vary.
 It provides a way to summarize the temporal information in a fixed-length representation by capturing the average value of each feature across all timesteps.

+###### IntegerLookup

+- **tf.keras.layers.IntegerLookup()**
+- IntegerLookup is a preprocessing layer in TensorFlow that maps integer features to contiguous ranges.
+It can be used to convert integer inputs into integer outputs using a table-based lookup.
+The layer also provides options for handling out-of-vocabulary (OOV) tokens.

 ###### MaxPooling2D

 - **tf.keras.layers.MaxPooling2D()**